 Because this is a cooking technique that you can use for many different kind of roasts, I don’t want to give you a recipe, but a guideline that you can customize to your needs:

 - Go to your butcher and let him select a nice cut of meat for you.
 It should be relatively large as this will give a better taste and more juicyness.
 Pick a well aged and not too lean cut!

 - If you want to, you can make a dry rub for your roast and let it marinade for up to three days.
 I always use liberal amounts of salt and sugar to make sure the meat doesn’t spoil.
 Also be generous with the spices you use, they need to season a big piece of meat and most of them also protect from bacterial growth.
 Traditional spices involve: dried onions and garlic, ground mustard seeds, coriander, paprika, chili, nutmeg, allspice, cloves and pepper, but you can experiment with pretty much anything you like.

 - If you use a dry rub, put your roast together with the rub into an airtight container or freezer bag and leave in the fridge.

 - The night before you want to eat your roast preheat the oven to 90C.
 Take the roast out of the fridge.
-Either wrap it closely in baking paper and tin foil, or put it onto a roasting tray and cover the tray.
+Either wrap it closely in baking paper and tin foil, or put it onto a roasting tray and cover the tray as tight as possible.
 You could also use a dutch oven or something similar.

 - Leave your roast in the oven for up to 14 hours.
 This means if you went to bed at 10pm, your roast will be ready waiting for you at 12am!
 Larger cuts will take advantage of even longer cooking times.